 Rapidly Evolving EHR CVIS Modules

 In the last few years, electronic health record (EHR) vendors have dramatically improved their CVIS functionality.
 By offering a single-application experience, system and data consolidation, and reduced licensing costs, EHR CVIS solutions have become a viable system of choice and a significant competitor for incumbent CVIS solutions in the market.
-While some gap-filling may still be required through third-party integrations, such as image management and viewer applications, providers are increasingly determining that the benefits outweigh the cost and risk associated with introducing a completely new application.
+While some gap-filling may still be required through third-party integrations, such as image management and viewer applications, providers are increasingly concerned that the benefits outweigh the cost and risk associated with introducing a completely new application.

 Some of these benefits include: